 We don’t, “broker” dogs.
-Given the nature of the two breeds we work with, all of our candidates are actually in our physical possession by virtue, and legally surrendered by the owner/ or attending shelter.
-Rescue is much more than just making a pile of phone calls for a finder’s free and placing a dog from one home, directly into another, without taking the time to discover, know and understand the attributes and characteristics about the dog.
-We take the time to get to know our dogs, and obtain a professional, concise character and ability assessment, so that we know what our dogs are like as much as possible.
+Given the nature of the two breeds we work with, all of our candidates are physically in our possession by virtue, and legally surrendered by the owner or attending shelter.
+Rescue is much more than just making a pile of phone calls for a finder’s fee and placing a dog from one home, directly into another.
+We take the time to know and understand the attributes and characteristics about each dog before moving them on.
 Experience has also taught us that when a rescue doesn’t have physical possession of the dog looking for a home, all kinds of things can go dreadfully wrong and potential adopters often become frustrated because they’ve spun their wheels for nothing.
-It has been our experience also, that many owners are sometimes so desperate to rid themselves of their dog, they often bend and sugar coat the truth about their dogs, and/or with hold important information from the prospective adopter.
+It has been our experience also, that many owners are sometimes so desperate to rid themselves of their dog, they often bend and sugar coat the truth about their dogs, and/or withhold important information from the prospective adopter.

 When you adopt a dog from us, you know what you are getting and we know what we are giving to you to the greatest extent possible.
 Always make sure you insist on asking any rescue how long – or “if”, they have had the dog in their physical possession and if the dog has been temperament tested by a qualified individual.
 You can even ask to see a copy of the temperament test.
 It should be part of the dog’s dossier.

 Fully Vetted.
-Upon admission to Merlin’s Hope, every dog is spayed or neutered, entropian issues are repaired, elongated pallets, stenoic nasal canals, cruicates, and any other apparent illness/injury that we are aware of.
-Our dogs brought up to date on vaccinations, tested for heartworms.
+Upon admission to Merlin’s Hope, every dog is spayed or neutered, entropion issues are repaired, elongated pallets, stenotic nasal canals, cruciates, and any other apparent illness/injury that we are aware of are treated.
+Our dogs are brought up to date on vaccinations and tested for heartworms.
 Each dog receives any needed medical treatment and is completely healthy before being made available for adoption.
-In fact, with particular emphasis put upon the Shar-Pei, both breeds are more than often dumped off at shelters because of breed specific medical problems, such as entropian, elongated palates, or tight lip syndrome.
+In fact, with particular emphasis put upon the Shar-Pei, both breeds are more than often dumped off at shelters because of breed specific medical problems, such as entropion, elongated palates, or tight lip syndrome.
 People purchase these puppies from questionable breeders, sometimes at very high prices, only to find out within a few months, that they need to spend hundreds, or thousands more to deal with serious hereditary breed issues.
 A great reason to adopt, is that our rescues have all these health issues corrected.
 All you have to do is love your new family member!!

 Obedience Training: An untrained dog, no matter what breed, size, or age, is a liability in today’s society.
-For their own safety, all dogs require some form of obedience training, and chows are shar-pei are not the most readily trained.
+For their own safety, all dogs require some form of obedience training.
+Chows and shar-peis are not the most readily trainable breed.
 In fact, many of them end up in shelters on Death Row, because their previous owners failed to address their need for obedience training or socialization.
-Any medium to large sized dog has the potential, not matter what the breed or the breeding, to become a formidable weapon.
-YOU need to acquire appropriate dog training skills to live in harmoney with your new family member, and to always be in a position to take charge of their behaviour at all times.
+No matter what the breed, any medium to large untrained dog has the potential to become a formidable weapon.
+YOU need to acquire appropriate dog training skills to live in harmony with your new family member, and to always be in a position to take charge of their behaviour at all times.

 The rest is up to you to keep that training in place.
 We are always upfront about all of our character assessments, because it does not serve us any good purpose to place any dog in the wrong environment.
-We encourage our adopters to seek out a continuing education with their new family members.
+We encourage our adopters to seek out and attend an obedience course with their new family members.
 The more educated your dog becomes, the more pleasure and freedom you both enjoy together.